lateplate/lateplate.github.io/_posts/2016-02-29-fighting-the-ticking-clock-in-your-head.md

 ---
 layout: post
-title: Fighting The Ticking Clock In Your Head
+title: Fighting the ticking clock in your head
 ---

 I have this weird character flaw  —  I have a clock in my head that’s always ticking.
 It’s a mechanism I’ve built up over the years because I hate wasting time.